 – Lea Valley Ice Centre, Lea Bridge Road, Leyton, E10 7QL.
 Nearest train: Clapton.

 – Queens Ice And Bowl, 17 Queensway, Bayswater, W2 4QP.
 Nearest tube: Queensway or Bayswater.

 – Streatham Ice And Leisure Centre, 390 Streatham High Road, Streatham, SW16 6HX.
 Nearest train: Streatham.

 For a guide to what else is on in London this month, click here.

-Posted on 20 January 2014, in Activities, Entertainment, Grub, History, London, Nightlife and tagged dating, February 2014, london, romance, romantic, Things to do in London, Valentine's Day, What's On Guide.
+Posted on 20 Jan 2014, in Activities, Entertainment, Grub, History, London, Nightlife and tagged dating, London, romance, Things to do in London, Valentine's Day, What's On Guide.
 Bookmark the permalink.
 3 Comments.